Your cart is currently empty!

 Best Yankees baseball card: 1950 Bowman #46 Yogi Berra

-Berra’s cards are surprisingly affordable, at least compared to his contemporaries.
+Berra’s Yankees baseball cards are surprisingly affordable, at least compared to his contemporaries.
 In many ways, including cards, he doesn’t get the respect he deserves.
 This Berra card is beautiful.
 For the time, it was rare to see a catcher in a pose with full gear, and the unusual landscape presentation is a bold choice.
 Even the coloring on this nearly 75 year old card is great.
 A PSA 6 can be purchased for approximately $500-$1,000.
 In ungraded but poor condition, it’s yours for $150-$300.

 4. Joe DiMaggio